Member of La Scam, Société Civile des Auteurs Multimédia

 Meanwhile she teaches the techniques of theatrical expression (clown, repertoire interpretation, improvisations, masks and scenic design) in schools, training sessions and day hospitals.

-In 1989, she founded Big Bang Art Inner Mouvement with Joëlle Dautricourt, graphic artist and sculptor.
+In 1989, she founded Big Bang Art Inner Mouvement with Joëlle Dautricourt, graphic and plastic artist.
 From 1994 to 1997, she obtained a training in computer graphics and new technologies of image and sound at the École nationale supérieure des Arts Décoratifs in Paris.
 Then, researching a new theatre langage, she conceived and designed a multimedia opera for human voices and robotic voices, in the filiation of optical art and Edward Gordon Craig super-marionette.
 This poetic digital theatre received in Praha the support of the great scenic designer Josef Svoboda.

 In 2002, she co-signed the creation online of Big Bang Fäerie, the web optical theatre of Big Bang Art Inner Mouvement.